SOS Children's Village Migdal Haemek

 Holistic support for vulnerable children

-SOS Children’s Villages began its work in Migdal Haemek in 1997 with the establishment of Megadim Village.
-Working with the Ministry of Welfare, Megadim offers a home to children who are not able to live with their biological families.
+SOS Children’s Villages began its work in Migdal Haemek in 1997 with the establishment of Migdal Haemek Village (previously known as Megadim Village).
+Working with the Ministry of Welfare, Migdal Haemek offers a home to children who are not able to live with their biological families.
 Many of the children have, in their short lives, already experienced serious trauma or have not attended school regularly.
 A unique individual development plan is designed for each child to ensure that they have the chance to receive an education and grow up into healthy and strong adults.
 We make sure all their needs are attended to, for example by providing psychological care, therapeutic horseback riding, as well as extra tuition for those struggling at school.
 We want to further the children’s creative, social and educational skills, and we offer a range of activities at the children’s village, including photography classes, football, computer classes, a drama group and workshops on various topics such as health and sexuality.

 What we do in Migdal HaEmek